cybergarage/puzzledb-go/doc/redis.md

 PuzzleDB supports Redis commands based on [go-redis](https://github.com/cybergarage/go-redis), a database framework that makes it easy to implement Redis compatible servers using Go.

-## Data model
+## Data Model

-PuzzleDB is a multi-data model database and the core data model is a document model.
-PuzzleDB converts Redis data model the PuzzleDB data model as follows:
+PuzzleDB is a multi-data model database and the core data model is a document model; PuzzleDB converts Redis data model the PuzzleDB data model as follows:

 <table>
 <colgroup>